Article/Mention

 Law360: ‘2020 Oil & Gas Bankruptcy Trends: Midyear Report’

-"They're not going to have the same appetite as bondholders to roll the dice and take the equity and see if this turns around in the next six to 18 months," said Buddy Clark, who co-chairs Haynes and Boone's energy practice group and primarily represents oil and gas lenders.
+"They're not going to have the same appetite as bondholders to roll the dice and take the equity and see if this turns around in the next six to 18 months," said Buddy Clark, who co-chairs Haynes Boone's energy practice group and primarily represents oil and gas lenders.
 "The proposals from existing management and existing equity to the banks was, 'Why don't you take a discount on your notes and we'll go forward together?'
 The banks' attitude is, 'No, we don't want to join hands with the management of these failed companies.'"

-But while buyers and sellers may be more cautious, it doesn't mean that Section 363 sales won't happen, said Haynes and Boone bankruptcy partner Charlie Beckham.
+But while buyers and sellers may be more cautious, it doesn't mean that Section 363 sales won't happen, said Haynes Boone bankruptcy partner Charlie Beckham.
 The financial pressures facing companies and lenders are simply too great, and dragging out a bankruptcy only makes it more expensive, he said.

 "I think we're going to see it because people have lost their patience," Beckham said.